dehne/RotaryEncoder/README.md

 # RotaryEncoder
 ## Another rotary encoder library for the Arduino

-This file is a part of yet another RotaryEncoder library package.
+This yet another rotary encoder library package.
 It implements the class RotaryEncoder.
 A RotaryEncoder instance encapsulates a simple (cheap) incremental rotary encoder, typically used with a clicky rotating knob as a user input device.
 Most often they have three terminals, one referred to as A or CLK, another as B or DT.
 The third is GND.
 The